Classical Studies majors typically take the following courses in the fall semester of their first year:

 About Your First Semester Courses

 Undergraduate majors in Classical Studies investigate the ancient world from a variety of perspectives.
-They select courses in Greek and Roman literature (read in English or in Greek or Latin--their choice), ancient history, art and architecture, mythology, and ancient culture, and can add relevant electives chosen from throughout the university.
+They select courses in Greek and Roman literature (read in English or in Greek or Latin), ancient history, art and architecture, mythology, and ancient culture, and can add relevant electives chosen from throughout the university.
 We recommend incoming Classical Studies majors begin with a 100-level or 200-level classics course of your choosing to begin your course of study.
+CLAS 105 (Reading the Greeks), CLAS 106 (Reading the Romans), CLAS 205 (History of Ancient Greece), and CLAS 206 (History of Ancient Rome) are often good places to start, but your advisor can also offer more great recommendations.

 Our undergraduates are warmly encouraged to take as many courses in Greek or Latin as they like, but this is not required.
 A Classical Studies major can choose any ancient or modern language to fulfill the Catholic University language requirement.

-For your fifth course, you can choose what you like.
-You can take a liberal arts elective or a free elective course in a subject of your interest.
+For your fifth course, you can take a liberal arts elective or a free elective course in a subject of your interest.
 Or, you may wish to begin study in a secondary subject area, perhaps for a minor or certificate.
-Common minors for classics majors in recent years have included philosophy, theology and religious studies, history, anthropology, art history, and modern foreign languages.
-Students have also minored in music, earned a certificate in Islamic World Studies, and and even completed a pre-med school course sequence.
+Common minors for classics majors in recent years have included philosophy, theology and religious studies, history, medieval and Byzantine studies, and anthropology.

 To learn more about the Classical Studies major, consult the Greek and Latin Department’s website.